shusenwu/note/amazon-vo/bq.md

 ___
 ### Risk
+- Tell me a time you take a risk but fail?
+What could you do better if you can do it again?
 -  Have you ever taken calculated risk and what if you failed with the risk
 ___
 ### Ownership of the project